For a long time, it has been a matter of discussion about how many words are ideal for a web page in relation to SEO.

 In the right column, keywords are displayed, which are all the most important words and entities from the text.
 If there are more than five keywords, only the five most important ones are displayed.

-In the Overall topic row, the topic for the entire text is displayed.
+In the Overall topic row (what we call URL topic), the topic for the entire text is displayed.
 There may well be more than one topic.

 The last data type is Content topics, which show the different topics that the individual sentences are about.